kh-w/movielens_rating_prediction/README.md

 Macbook Air 13-inch Early 2015

 # To replicate the results
-Step 1: Install R and RStudio
+Step 1: Install R and RStudio<br>
-Step 2: Download R code file capstone_project_movielens.R Step 3: Run it and install any necessary libraries Step 4: Download R markdown file capstone_project_movielens_pdf.Rmd (Note: R code should be run before producing the R markdown report) Step 5: Run it and install any necessary libraries
+Step 2: Download R code file capstone_project_movielens.R<br>
+Step 3: Run it and install any necessary libraries<br>
+Step 4: Download R markdown file capstone_project_movielens_pdf.Rmd<br>
+(Note: R code should be run before producing the R markdown report)<br>
+Step 5: Run it and install any necessary libraries<br>

 # Lastly
-The project content is totally original and solely for academic purposes.
+The project content is totally original and solely for academic purposes.<br>
 Do not plagiarize, otherwise you have lost a great chance to learn.